Ray Bradbury’s Magic Cabinet: Why Clutter Clearing is Overrated for Artists

-We live in a time when clutter clearing is all the rage.
+We live in a time when simplifying our spaces is all the rage.

-Don’t get me wrong I respect Marie Kondo (The Life-Changing Magic of Tidying Up.)
+Don’t get me wrong; I respect Marie Kondo and her Life-Changing Magic of Tidying Up.)

-But the thing is the oddest things can serve artists and writers.
+But the thing is, the oddest objects can serve artists and writers.

-Critics called Ray Bradbury eccentric and a bad housekeeper, but he didn’t care what others thought of him.
+Critics called Ray Bradbury eccentric and a lousy housekeeper, but he didn’t care what others thought of him.

-So why should you feel guilty if you keep strange things around, love collecting or have dust piles in your studio?
+So why should you feel guilty if you keep strange things around, love collecting, or have dust in your studio?

-You’re an artist or writer not a scientist at Fermi Lab or a spokesperson for Glade®.
+Because you’re an artist or writer, not a spokesperson for Glade®.

-Know that like Bradbury, there is a method to your madness when it comes to objects and the state of your workspace.
+Know that, like Bradbury, there is a method to your madness regarding objects and the state of your workspace.

-Children (and adults whose child is still alive within them) have the courage to proudly put their fascinations on display.
+Children (and adults whose child is still alive within them) have the courage to put their fascinations on display proudly.

 Ray Bradbury’s assertiveness, playfulness, and self-regard made him independent enough to create and enjoy a liminal place packed with meaningful objects to work and dream in.